What are District and School Report Cards?

-As part of the new state accountability system, reflected in Wisconsin’s approved ESEA Flexibility Request, the Department of Public Instruction (DPI) has produced report cards for every school in Wisconsin.
-These School Report Cards provide data on multiple indicators for four Priority Areas:
+As part of the new state accountability system, reflected in Wisconsin’s approved ESEA Flexibility Request, the Department of Public Instruction (DPI) has produced report cards for every district and school in Wisconsin.
+These Report Cards provide data on multiple indicators for four Priority Areas:

 - Student Achievement – performance on the WKCE and WAA-SwD in reading and mathematics